baoly19/tiger_genai25_hackathon/README.md

 Contains a **Jupyter Notebook** used to host and coordinate the **MCP server**, enabling distributed agent execution for diagnosis.

 ### 4. `genai-agentos/`
-A **forked and customized version** of [GenAI-AgentOS](https://github.com/genai-works-org/genai-agento), enhanced to:
+A **customized version** of [GenAI-AgentOS](https://github.com/genai-works-org/genai-agento) for our solution of AutoClinic.ai, enhanced to:
 - Implement diagnosis-specific agents
-- Integrate with FastAPI service triggers
-- Support custom workflows tailored for medical use cases
+- Support custom workflows tailored for medical diagnosis and treatment planning use cases

 ---